udem-dlteam/pnut/artifact.md

 Pnut's main use case is to compile itself.
 To ensure that the bootstrap process works, the `./bootstrap-pnut-sh.sh` script can be used.
-This script compiles pnut-sh twice: once with pnut-sh compiled with GCC (pnut-sh.sh) and then with pnut.sh (pnut-sh-twice-bootstrapped.sh).
+This script compiles pnut-sh twice: once with pnut-sh compiled with GCC (pnut-sh.sh) and then with pnut-sh.sh (pnut-sh-twice-bootstrapped.sh).
 The script then compares the two generated scripts to ensure that they are identical.

 Note that the steps running shell versions of pnut can take a while to complete.